michelepagot/mean-test/README.md

 # mean-test
-Test MEAN stack and travis integration
+Test MEAN stack and travis integration... or better to say PEAN